 Foster-Tanner Fine Arts Center, Room 208 West features ten painting easels, two large worktables for demonstrations and ample storage space for materials and works in progress.

-Every student examines the sculptural form and the dimension of mixed media in a basic, comprehensive format.
-In sculpture-related courses, students become familiar with basic material and technique, identify and discuss historical and contemporary sculptors and demonstrate knowledge and productions skills in three-dimensional design.
 The ceramics area will promote mixed-media development and encourage students to explore how contemporary three-dimensional work can be executed.
 Students are encouraged to research ancient and contemporary methods and artists, as well as stretch their imagination.
+In addition, the development of the 3D Design & Product Fabrication Lab is underway with 10 new computers and 3 MakerBot 3D printers.
+This will retrofit the current sculpture studio in Foster-Tanner.
 These two areas share common spaces and are currently being renovated.

 Core courses are the basis of general understanding but advanced workshops allow the student to grow and build upon technique to advance that process of art-making.
 Students explore collage, life drawing, animation, 3D design and other areas to develop their own artistic message for student and graduating senior exhibitions.
 It should be understood that students should be open for exploration and artistically challenged.
 In advanced workshops students are expected to develop and build upon technique and thought process to advance their art-making.
 The transference of strong foundations into a creative and intellectual approach to art-making is encouraged.